Estate Planning: Wills, Trusts, and Power of Attorney

 My Estate Planning Process

-- I also provide a flat-fee quote for you, so you know exactly what it costs to create your estate plan.
-There are never any hidden fees or extra charges – you can reach out to me as often as you like, you can schedule extra meetings, and I continue to work on your Estate Plan until you are completely satisfied with it.
+- Most consultations run about 1-hour, but we will have up to 2-hours to discuss your situation, goals, and concerns, and craft an estate plan custom tailored to you.
+I always work on a flat-fee basis, so you know exactly what it will cost to create your estate plan.
+There are never any hidden fees or extra charges – you can reach out to me as often as you like, you can schedule extra meetings, and I will continue to work on your Estate Plan until you are completely satisfied with it.

-- Finally, we meet in person to execute your documents.
-After signing, I create digital copies of all your documents, and you receive the original copies as well as a link to download the digital copies.
-I keep a copy of all the documents I create for my clients, so there’s always a backup just in case.
+- After signing, I create digital copies of all your documents, and you receive the original copies as well as a link to download the digital copies.
+I can also keep original documents in a fireproof vault, if you would prefer.
+I will always keep digital copies of the documents I create for my clients, so there’s always a backup.

 How Long Does Estate Planning Take?